 Time blocking forces us to think about our priorities and how we’ll allocate our most scare resource, our time.
 In doing this it helps us prioritize and filter how we plan to spend our time.
 When we see tasks allocated against time, it’s easier to prioritize them.
 It’s also easier to jettison things that seem like they don’t merit the time we’ve allocated to them.

 In addition, time block forces us to pre-decide how we’ll spend our time and helps increase our focus.
 Despite what some people might say, multi-tasking is hugely inefficient.
 We’re far more productive when we can work on one single task at a time.
 When we time-block we have more control over our time and our ability to focus and undertake “deep” work.
 When we work in a more ad-hoc way we have less control, and often achieve fewer of our goals.

 If using shared calendars, time blocking also has the benefit of protecting your time from meetings (depending on how respectful of calendars your organizations).

 In reality, you can block your time any way you want.
 Most people who time block develop a system that works for them and stick to it.
 There are some general things you might want to consider to help you get started though.

 For time blocking to work, it has to work for you.
-When designing your approach to time-blocking you should think about the ebbs and flows of your work and life.
+When designing your approach to approach you should think about the ebbs and flows of your work and life.
 Are you a morning person?
-Do you have fixed commitments?
+What fixed commitments do you have?
 Do you need to gear up in the morning?
 Do you need to make time to exercise in the day?
 Understanding this overall narrative to your usual day is the first step in shaping an approach to time-boxing that will work for you.

 Once you’ve worked out this higher level overview of how you spend your time, the next thing to do is to actually block it out in your calendar.
 To do this, think about your objectives, the tasks you need to complete to achieve them and how long those tasks take, then block them out in your calendar in a way that fits with your overall daily narrative.